 In March 2011, the Nuclear Regulatory Commission issued a new 20-year license to the plant, allowing it to continue to operate until 2032.

 But Entergy also needs the CPG from the state to continue to operate the plant.
 The decision on the CPG was held up after Entergy sued the state when the Vermont State Senate voted against allowing the PSB to issue the certificate.
-A federal judge ruled in January 2012 that members of the Senate had overstepped their authority by considering nuclear safety in their deliberations prior to the vote.

 The state has appealed the district court's ruling.

 Meanwhile, the PSB restarted its CPG hearings, but because of the delay it is accepting new evidence and testimony that wasn't available prior to the end of the earlier hearings.
 That process is not scheduled to conclude until August 2013, at which time the PSB will evaluate all submissions.
 It's unknown when the PSB might make its decision.

 Entergy has argued before the board that it may continue to operate Yankee pending the PSB's decision, but NEC pointed out the 2002 sale agreement "expressly prohibits operation" of the plant past March 2012.

 In May 2012, Entergy filed a motion asking the board to amend its orders to allow operation of the plant without a CPG.
 The board denied the motion in late November and has repeatedly warned Entergy that it is operating in apparent violation of that 2002 agreement.